-The north wing was completed in 1545.
-This was around the time of Jean de Buisson’s return from Italy, where he had been made a Knight of the King’s Order, having distinguished himself at the battle of Cérisoles.
+The North Wing was completed in 1545.
+This was around the time of Jean de Buisson’s return from Italy where, having distinguished himself at the battle of Cérisoles, he had been made a Knight of the King’s Order.
 As a veteran of the Italian Wars, Jean de Buisson would have known Galiot de Genouillac, the Grand Master of the artillery for François I. In the 1530s Galiot de Genouillac had contributed to the dissemination of Renaissance ideas in the neighbouring Quercy region through the construction of the Château d’Assier.
 Château de Bournazel continued this process of dissemination, taking it even further in its second phase of construction.

-With Jean de Buisson’s return, the building program was relaunched in a second phase with the construction of the east wing and a monumental staircase of honour to the south.
-The east wing’s design has a strong relationship to the ideas of Italian Renaissance architect Sebastiano Serlio who was attached to the court of François I. The intention was to create a vast rectangular plan enclosing a grand courtyard of honour.
-However, this initial vision for the château never saw the light of day, with second phase terminating with the monumental staircase of honour.
+With Jean de Buisson’s return, the building program was relaunched in a second phase with the construction of the East Wing and the Grand Staircase Pavilion to the south.
+The East Wing’s design has a strong relationship to the ideas of Italian Renaissance architect Sebastiano Serlio who was attached to the court of François I. The intention was to create a vast rectangular plan enclosing a grand courtyard of honour.
+However, this initial vision for the château never saw the light of day, with second phase terminating at the Grand Staircase Pavilion.
 The reason for the interruption is now uncertain, but is perhaps related to the religious unrest that shook this part of the province from 1561, now known as the French Wars of Religion.
-As a result, only the north and east wings were completed, along with the staircase of honour on the return of the east wing to the south.
+As a result, only the North and East Wings were completed, along with the Grand Staircase Pavilion on the return of the east wing to the south.